 The saxophone is another great woodwind instrument and a majority of students start on either the alto or the tenor saxophone.
 In many ways, there are lots of similarities between the advice for the clarinet that applies to the saxophone in terms of a good strap, instrument and reed.

-In terms of starting the instrument, grade 6 (11 years old) and above is ideal but it does really depend on the size and strength of the student.
-It is worth bearing in mind that the saxophone is a lot heavier than the clarinet so a really good neck strap is needed.
-If students start too soon, the weight of the instrument on the neck can become a real issue and this means that students end up holding the body of the saxophone poorly or resting it on a chair which again can lead into children quitting quickly.
-The alto is definitely lighter than the tenor saxophone but often its the sound quality that children are drawn to.
+If students start too soon, the weight of the instrument on the neck can become an issue.
+This means that students end up holding the body of the saxophone poorly or resting it on a chair seat which again can lead to bad sounds and children quitting quickly.
+The alto is definitely lighter than the tenor saxophone but often it’s the sound quality that children are drawn to.

 Great brands for saxophones include Yamaha, Selmer, Trevor James, Buffet and Yanagisawa.